melaniebrgr/learning-computer-science/00-everyweeks/README.md

 - Thursday: build
 - Friday: build
 - Saturday: share
-- Sunday: even god rested for a day (but also choose the next topic)
+- Sunday: rest and choose the next topic

 Basically I will try something for a week, document my learning, judge its success then move on to the next thing.
 There are 52 weeks in a year, I already missed the first few in 2024, so starting today, which is week 8.
 Status codes will signal how well I think it went: